 Unfortunately, because of the very same reasons which lead to foreclosure fiasco several years ago, bank often fail to record a satisfaction of mortgage.
 In some instances, a lawsuit may need to be filed against “your lender” before a satisfaction of mortgage is issued; meaning, you may need a judge’s signature on a court order to make sure your property is free and clear of the bank’s mortgage

-If you are dealing with a lender who refuses to issue a satisfaction of mortgage in Florida, a good piece of advice is to speak with an experienced Florida real estate lawyer to learn about your rights, including the amount of time a lender has to issue and record a satisfaction.
+If you are dealing with a lender who refuses to issue a satisfaction of mortgage in Florida, a good piece of advice is to speak with an experienced Florida real estate lawyer to learn about your rights, because the law provides for the payment of attorney fees if the lender fails to timely issue and record a satisfaction (which means, in many instances, the homeowner will not have to pay any money to the lawyer, unless the lawyer wins the case).
 Most real estate lawyers, like Larry Tolchinsky, offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.

 If you found this information helpful, please share this article and bookmark it for your future reference.